Estimated reading time: 8 minutes

 Typically, your quadcopter has a “front” etc. so when you push forward on the controls the quadcopter flies forward.
 It’s forward, regardless of which way it’s facing.
 Or more importantly in this situation, which way you are facing.

 With headless mode, your quadcopter is orientated to the controller, meaning if you hold the controller in front of you correctly, it has orientated itself to you.

 This means that when you press forward on the controls, the quadcopter will move away from you in a straight line.
 When you press back, it will return to you.

 Having the ability to fly your quadcopter in headless mode can make flying far easier, especially if you are having to maneuver yourself occasionally.

-Many people find that flying with headless mode is far more intuitive, and they pick it up quickly.
-Great for beginners, experienced pilots might take a little longer to adjust but the benefits are just as profound.
+Many people find that flying with headless mode is far more natural, and they pick it up quickly.
+Great for beginners, experienced pilots might take a little longer to adjust, but the benefits are just as profound.